 “Everything we do we do through movement”

 Embodiment is not a pursuit.
 Each of us is embodied–all the time.
 Are you often prompted to sense this, to re-member it, to meet others from & with that awareness?
 Embodied Public Spaces reconsider, change & vitalize public space by giving the public direct, unexpected experiences of themselves.
 Imagine hearing a live heartbeat on a busy downtown street or happening upon a bench where you can lay with your legs toward the sky.
-Such encounters shift the context of where & when we normally learn about our bodies, as well as how we engage with ourselves, each other & our environment.
+Such encounters shift the context of how we engage with ourselves, each other & our environment.
 They bring us into contact with Body literacy: the understanding that our embodiment is a resource for everything we do.